binitdatta/master-english-to-understand-programming/README.md

 # 7. Summary

-	A. Third party Server Side Application rfrom Startups eluctant / unwilling to invest in Authorization Service - Use Auth Code Grant Type
+	A. Third party Server Side Applications from Startups / reluctant / unwilling to invest in Authorization Service - Use Auth Code Grant Type

-	B. Third party Client Side JavaScript Application rfrom Startups eluctant / unwilling to invest in Authorization Service - Use Implicit Code Grant Type
+	B. Third party Client Side JavaScript Applications from Startups reluctant / unwilling to invest in Authorization Service - Use Implicit Code Grant Type

 	C. Legacy Applications that owns the Client Application as well - Use Resource Owner Password Grant Type

-	D. Do not have a Heart consider yourself a Machine - Use Client Credentials Grant Type
+	D. Do not have a Heart, consider yourself a Machine - Use Client Credentials Grant Type

 # How does Spring Security be implemented in Microservices.